-CONTEMPORARY ISSUES IN LEADERSHIP I-IV
+LEA807 CONTEMPORARY ISSUES IN LEADERSHIP

-These courses examine the major contemporary issues impacting leadership and are tailored to students' areas of concentration.
-Students will evaluate the issues, attempt solutions, and develop personal professional positions.
+This course examines the salient issues of emotional intelligence that impact contemporary leadership.
+It is tailored to the students' areas of concentration.
+Students will evaluate emotional intelligence issues, attempt solutions, and develop a personal, professional position.